-Through your site’s HTML, Google scans your content, the links between pages/sites, domain-level elements, website structure and navigation, user engagement factors, mobile-friendliness, and many off-site elements such as your Google business listing and review data.
+Through your site’s HTML, Google scans your content, the links between pages/sites, domain-level elements, website structure and navigation, user engagement factors, mobile-friendliness, and many off-site features such as your Google business listing and review data.

 Here are a few influential local ranking factors based on reviews to keep in mind: